What Means Trust at Work?

 Writing employee recognition messages and thank you letters from time to time is an excellent way to show your appreciation.
 Don’t wait for the 20th work anniversary to show your employees and colleagues you care about them.
-Use smart HR apps to notify you when someone celebrates a milestone, and don’t miss any occasion.
+Use smart HR apps to notify you when someone celebrates a birthday or milestone, and don’t miss any occasion.

 You may also want to show your appreciation on non-standard occasions, such as after a difficult time, completing an important project, receiving an award, or participating in an event.

 What is the wheel of trust?

 The Roffey Park Institute has developed the wheel of trust model for creating a successful working relationship between employers, employees, and colleagues.
 It consists of several core behaviours that should be used to ensure trust:

 - sticking to commitments,

 - demonstrating trust and